MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-enter-data.md

     ![ENTER DATA data source](media/paginated-reports-enter-data/paginated-data-source-properties-enter-data.png)

 1. Back in the **Dataset Properties** dialog box, select **Query Designer**.
-2. In the **Query Designer** pane, click in the second row and type or paste your data in the table.
+2. In the **Query Designer** pane, right-click and paste your data in the table.

     ![Enter data in the Query Designer](media/paginated-reports-enter-data/paginated-enter-data.png)